billdirks/blog-code/README.md

-# python_performance_and_debugging
+# blog-code
-python peformance and debugging experiments
+Code to support blog posts and other expository writing.